 Partnering with Ag and Rural Communities to Promote Safety & Health

-The Agricultural Safety and Health Program is led by John Shutske, professor in Biological Systems Engineering in the College of Agricultural and Life Sciences (CALS).
-If you are here to learn about tractor and machinery certification, that program is now led by the Division of Extension.
+The Agricultural Safety & Health (ASH) Program is led by John Shutske, Professor in Biological Systems Engineering in the College of Agricultural and Life Sciences (CALS).
+If you are here to learn about tractor certification, that program is now led by the Division of Extension which has also assumed leadership of the state-mandated Center for ASH.

-On this site, you will find support on a variety of information on current agricultural health and farm safety issues.
-This includes research and educational information on farm injury, occupational health, stress, human factors, and other content organized around the issues unique to production agriculture.
+Here, you’ll find information on current agricultural health and farm safety issues.
+This includes research and educational information on farm injury, occupational health, stress, human factors, and other content organized around unique hazards in production ag.
+You will also learn about research projects on primary workplace safety and health concerns that impact farmers, family members, and hired farmworkers.

 Projects, Activities, and Partnerships